vertica/VerticaPy/docs/source/index.rst

           :class-card: custom-card-2
           :class-img-top: custom-class-img-top

-          Quick and easy guide to help you install Verticapy.
+          Quick and easy guide to help you install VerticaPy.

           +++
           Install VerticaPy